 In Windows, you can either use external programs such as 7zip(my favorite) or WinZip to extract the files or simply “right-click” on the zipped folder and select the “Extract All” option to extract the files to your desired location.

-Part 2 – How to upload the SVG file to Cricut Design Space?
+How to upload SVG files to Cricut Design Space?

 Now that you know how to identify an SVG file, let’s learn how to upload the SVG file to Cricut Design Space.